Test Optional Colleges 2025: Navigating the Shifting Landscape

 • Truly Test-Optional: Here, you are truly in the driver’s seat.
 It’s completely your choice to submit or not submit your SAT/ACT scores.
 This gives students the power to decide how they want to represent themselves.
 For example, schools like the University of Chicago and Bowdoin College have adopted this approach.

 • Test Flexible: Instead of requiring the SAT score or ACT, these schools give you some wiggle room to submit alternative test scores.
 Think AP exams, IB tests, or even certain subject tests.
-NYU is a well-known institution that is currently employing a test-flexible approach.
+NYU is a well-known institution currently employing a test-flexible approach.

 • GPA/Class Rank Substitution: This option lets you skip sending scores only if you meet a specific academic threshold—like being in the top 10% of your class or earning a 3.5 unweighted GPA.
 If your grades don’t hit the mark, you’ll likely need to submit standardized test scores as part of your application.

-• Test-Blind: At test-blind schools, standardized test scores don’t factor into the equation, even if you submit them.
+• Test-Blind: At test-blind schools, standardized test scores don’t even factor into the equation, even if you submit them.
 The admissions committee won’t look at them.
 A growing number of colleges, including all the University of California schools, are adopting this policy, at least through 2025.
 It’s best to check with each school directly.
 See how they implement their test optional policy because this information often gets overlooked by families researching schools.

 Don’t be shy – get those details.